-For Crime statistics relating to both Campuses, review the Campus Annual Security and Fire Report at https://www.snow.edu/offices/safety/index.html contact Public Safety at 435-283-7170.
+For Crime statistics relating to both Campuses, review the Campus Annual Security and Fire Report found on the Public Safety Web Page. www.snow.edu/Publicsafety/ or contact Public Safety at 435-283-7170.

 Great Basin Environmental Education Center

 Located 10 miles east of Ephraim, at 8900 feet on the Wasatch Plateau, the established Great Basin Environmental Education Center is managed and staffed by Snow College.
 Considered one of the eight birthplaces of the U.S. Forest Service, the facility of nine historic buildings nestled in the pine and aspen forest was originally the Great Basin Experiment Station, established in 1912.